 Crisis always poses some threats to human beings and questions the traditional approaches to compel them to find a novel and effective solution.
-The global disruption created by Coronavirus is abrupt and has cast a shadow of uncertainty over the world.
+The global disruption created by Coronavirus is abrupt and has cast a shadow of uncertainty all over the world.
 The changes are visible in all industries and the aviation industry is not an exception.
-However, the whole world is fighting against the virus outbreak in the best possible way and the recovery in China is a ray of hope for everyone.
+However, the whole world is fighting against the virus outbreak in the best possible way.
+Also, the recovery in China is a ray of hope for everyone.

 How to respond to COVID-19 crisis

-How the airline companies can respond to the COVID-19 crisis?
+How can the airline companies respond to the COVID-19 crisis?
 There are certain things that they can do to retain their brand identity and prepare for a better tomorrow.

-- Think long-term, act every day
+Think long-term, act every day

-- Talk to your customers
+Talk to your customers

-- Utilize the digital world
+Utilize the digital world

 Governments’ initiatives for supporting aviation industry

 Considering the contribution of aviation to global economic growth, the governments of different countries have come forward with several relief packages.
 For instance, Emirates has played a major role in making Dubai an important international aviation hub and contributed to the economy of the UAE.
-Dubai’s Crown Prince Sheikh Hamdan bin Mohammed had announced that the government is committed to fully support Emirates Airlines and will inject fresh equity into the company to help it overcome the coronavirus crisis.
+Dubai’s Crown Prince Sheikh Hamdan bin Mohammed has announced that the government is committed to fully supporting Emirates Airlines and will inject fresh equity into the company to help it overcome the coronavirus crisis.

 Likewise, the US has also announced $61 billion for its airline industry.
 Other countries may also come up with relief packages for the aviation industry to help it stay afloat in this situation.
 Additionally, the European Commission has suspended airport slot requirements from March 1 to 30 June 2020.

 A crisis is an event that tests our ability to cope up with difficulties and is a chance to become more powerful.
-The thriving aviation sector has outlived several challenges including the deadly SARS outbreak.
+The thriving aviation sector has outlived several challenges, including the deadly SARS outbreak.
 This can be considered as a trial to remain alert for any crisis in the future and having efficient risk management approaches in place.